Quality-time tips for toddlers to teens

 - Grow with your toddlers by letting them choose the activities they like best, whether it be make “dinner” out of Play-Doh or dressing Dad up like a princess.
 Remember that younger children’s attention baskets may need refilled more often, so do your best to make Mind, Body, & Soul Time happen twice daily instead of all at once.

 - While taking time to help our kids with their math homework has its many benefits, try to include something more fun than fractions for your elementary-aged child.
 You child may enjoy reading a favorite story—complete with voices—or to let you help create a Lego masterpiece.
 From baking cookies to playing catch, this is a perfect time to start learning about each other, so be sure to share your own thoughts and feelings during your conversations.

 - Tweens and teens are biologically inclined to pursue independence from their parents, so this is a great opportunity to stay in touch as you help them navigate their adolescence.
 They might enjoy creating new playlists on iTunes, playing cards or even taking a trip to the mall together.
 Even finding a quiet place for an informal chat can go a long way towards strengthening the mind, body, and soul of your teen.

 Wrap up your Mind, Body, & Soul Time—and “get credit”—by letting your child know you enjoyed spending time with them.

-By following these tips to make Mind, Body, & Soul Time your family’s New Year’s resolution, you’re sure to build strong relationships that are guaranteed to take you well through 2013 and beyond.
+By following these tips to make Mind, Body, & Soul Time your family’s New Year’s resolution, you’re sure to build strong relationships that are guaranteed to take you well through the current year and beyond.
 Even if your family is slow to start, hang in there.
 It won’t be long and you’ll be wondering how you ever lived without this time together!